Cave Junction, Oregon: History

 President William Howard Taft established the 480 acre Oregon Caves National Monument on July 12, 1909, to be administered by the U.S. Forest Service.
 In 1923, the Forest Service subcontracted the building of a hotel and guide services to a group of Grants Pass businessmen.
 By 1926, the monument had a chalet and seven two-bedroom cabins.
 Traffic into the caves led to a community developing at the junction of the Redwood Highway and the branch highway to the caves (now known as Oregon Route 46).
 Cave Junction, originally known as Cave City, was established in 1926 on land donated by Elwood Hussey.
 In 1935, a post office was applied for and was named "Caves City", however postal authorities disapproved of the name, partly because "City" implied the place was incorporated.
 Among the other names suggested was "Cave Junction", which was adopted by the United States Board on Geographic Names in 1936 with the post office being renamed the same year.
 The locality was incorporated as Cave Junction in 1948, and is the only incorporated area in the Illinois Valley.

 In 1950 Cave Junction had a population of 283, which decreased to 248 in 1960 and increased to 415 in 1970.
 Its growth was fast in the 1960s, increasing at an average of 6.8 percent annually.
 The city population's primary growth period occurred in the 1970s, with an average annual increase of 9.9 percent.
 Growth slowed in the 1980s when the population increase averaged only 1.7 percent annually.

-The rate fell further between 1990 and 1998, averaging 1.6 percent, which was less than the state and county averages.
+The rate fell between 1990 and 1998, averaging 1.6 percent.
+The population decrease over the next several years starting in 1990 was due to the loss of timber jobs from the Spotted Owl decisions.
+The spotted owl was placed on the Endangered species (IUCN status) as “threatened” in 1990, and the following year, a federal order to stop logging in spotted owl territory was granted until a plan was in place for total ecosystem conservation.